 Math Project was nationally recognized in 2020 for being the top 10 organizations that showed resilience during COVID-19 and pivoted 100% of its students successfully to an online learning platform, without taking a single day off.
 Math Project helps the students stay ahead of the school math curriculum and study in a self-motivated manner.
 An average Math Project child gets 2-3 years ahead of his or her peers within 6 months of being in the program.

 Do you think your kids need help to improve math?
-Math Project offers math programs in Mississauga, Brampton, Oakville, and even online.
+Math Project offers math tutoring in Peel Region or after school math program peel region and Halton Region, and even online.
 The live, video sessions with Math Project’s team of qualified math tutors are always here to help your child achieve excellence in mathematics.
 Contact us today at 1-844-628-4243book a free assessment.
 For more information on Math Project’s specialized curriculum, visit our website at https://mathproject.ca/.

 Highlights of the Provincial Results – EQAO.com